 "And the next thing you know they were rushing this kid to an ambulance on a stretcher, running with him," a witness said.

-Family members identify 15-year-old Matthew McCree as the teen who died, the other just 16, was critically wounded.
+Family members identified 15-year-old Matthew McCree as the teen who died.

 As detectives questioned Cedeno, his family friend told Eyewitness News that the 18-year-old had been the subject of weeks of taunts and bullying by the two victims.

 "He usually gets bullied a lot," a friend said.

 Earlier, friends of Cedeno's told a similar story.

 "I guess he did that kind of to scare them off, not to actually hurt anyone," she said.